 The EPA has determined that denatonium saccharide is generally safe.
 Here is EPA’s 2014 interim decision:

-Epa denatonium saccharide interim decision
+EPA denatonium saccharide interim decision

 Denatonium saccharide is a bittering agent in squirrel, vole, dog, and cat repellents used on outdoor surfaces and structures such as trees, fences, poles, decks, planters, siding, garbage cans, furniture, seeds, and bulbs.